MahmoodUlislam/portfolio/EMAILJS_SETUP.md

 ## How It Works

-- **Server Action**: `app/actions/email.ts` handles email sending on the server
+- **API Route**: `app/api/contact/route.ts` handles email sending on the server
-- **Client Component**: `ContactsPage.tsx` calls the server action
+- **Client Component**: `ContactsPage.tsx` calls the API endpoint
 - **Security**: Environment variables are kept server-side, not exposed to the client

+## Template Parameters

+The following parameters are sent to your EmailJS template:

+- `from_name` - Sender's name
+- `from_email` - Sender's email
+- `subject` - Email subject
+- `message` - Email message content
+- `to_name` - Recipient name (set to "Mahmood ul Islam")

 ## Troubleshooting

 - Make sure the `.env` file is in the project root
-- Ensure all three environment variables are set (without `NEXT_PUBLIC_` prefix)
+- Ensure all four environment variables are set correctly
-- Restart the development server after adding the file
+- Restart the development server after adding/modifying the `.env` file
 - Check server logs for any EmailJS errors
-- The `.env` file will be used in both development and production environments
+- The `.env` file is gitignored and won't be committed to version control